Digital Photography Tips, Tutorials and Resources

 The filter dialog box will then appear and allow you to set your variables:

 The different parameters here give you nearly complete control over your image sharpening edits.
 Given the extensive options this filter provides, this is the sharpening tool you’ll probably use the most.
 And, of the three options, it’s the one most worth learning.
-Play around with the sliders and see what they do!
+Play around with the amount sliders to see how they change your photo.

 This tool also provides presets that make your image sharpening task a bit easier.
 With the Smart Sharpen Effect filter, you can create your own custom presets or use the current presets already built into the filter.

-I personally use custom presets and actions in Photoshop to automate batch image editing.
-That way, all of my photos have a consistent look, and it saves me valuable time!
+Custom presets and actions in Photoshop can automate batch image editing.
+That way, all of your photos have a consistent look, and you’ll save valuable time!